pinokiocomputer/program.pinokio.computer/README.md

 For linux, you can download and install directly from the latest release on Github:

 <a class='btn' href='https://github.com/pinokiocomputer/pinokio/releases/tag/1.3.4'><i class="fa-brands fa-linux"></i> Go to the Releases Page</a>

 ---

+# Community Help

+To stay on top of all the new APIs and app integrations,

+## X (Twitter)

+> Follow [@cocktailpeanut](https://x.com/cocktailpeanut) on X to stay updated on all the new scripts being released and feature updates.

+## Discord

+> Join the [Pinokio discord](https://discord.gg/TQdNwadtE4) to ask questions and get help.

+---